AntoineAube/commit-classification/README.md

-# How are organized the Machine Learning Open Source projects ?, a REaCE study
+# How are organized the Machine Learning Open Source projects ?
+### A REaCE study @ Polytech Nice-Sophia

 ## Authors